 Dr. Willie Brown Type post Author Michael Egnor Date May 12, 2017 CategoriesBioethicsHuman ExceptionalismLife SciencesMedicine Tagged , __k-review, abortion, Alabama, fetus, human life, personhood, zygote A (New) Argument for Abortion Michael Egnor May 12, 2017 Bioethics, Human Exceptionalism, Life Sciences, Medicine 5 The argument is important for the inanity of its logic and its implications for human exceptionalism and the protection of innocent life.
 Read More ›

-human-spermatozoon-outline-biology-of-fertilization-the-scie-679421736-stockpack-adobestock Type post Author Cornelius Hunter Date March 1, 2017 CategoriesEvolutionGeneticsPhilosophyReproductive Science Tagged , __edited, chromosome, embryology, euphemism, passive voice, placental mammals, purpose, Research, teleology, zygote In Evolutionary Literature, Researchers Habitually Slip in Teleological Language Cornelius Hunter March 1, 2017 Evolution, Genetics, Philosophy, Reproductive Science 3 How would you explain the evolution of a small set of genes that are expressed for but a few hours when we consist of only 8-16 cells?
+human-spermatozoon-outline-biology-of-fertilization-the-scie-679421736-stockpack-adobestock Type post Author Cornelius Hunter Date March 1, 2017 CategoriesEvolutionGeneticsPhilosophyReproductive Science Tagged , __edited, chromosome, embryology, euphemism, placental mammals, purpose, Research, teleology, zygote In Evolutionary Literature, Researchers Habitually Slip in Teleological Language Cornelius Hunter March 1, 2017 Evolution, Genetics, Philosophy, Reproductive Science 3 How would you explain the evolution of a small set of genes that are expressed for but a few hours when we consist of only 8-16 cells?
 Read More ›